dipy/dipy/doc/index.rst

 **DIPY 1.4.1** is now available.
 New features include:

 - Patch2Self and its documentation updated.
+- BUAN and Recobundles documentation updated.
 - Standardization and improvement of the multiprocessing / multithreading rules.
 - Community and governance information added.
-- New module: `mesh`
+- New surface seeding module for tractography named `mesh`.
 - Large update of Cython code in respect of the last standard.
 - Large documentation update.
-- Closed 61 issues and merged 26 pull requests.
+- Closed 61 issues and merged 28 pull requests.

 See :ref:`Older Highlights <old_highlights>`.